Villa Maria offers a variety of opportunities to work both on and off campus, including both a scheduled class and extra-curricular activities.

 Teacher/Director, Theatrical Production and Design Class

-Mr. Bobby Cucinella is a member of the Social Studies Department and Fine Arts department at Villa.
+Mr. Bobby Cucinella is a member of the Social Studies and Fine Arts departments at Villa Maria.
 He holds a Bachelor’s Degree in Theater from DeSales University, in Center Valley, PA, and has been performing since he was in kindergarten.
-Following graduation from DeSales, he spent three years performing professionally in various off-broadway and community theater productions.
+Following graduation from DeSales, he spent three years performing professionally in various off-Broadway and community theater productions.
 During the course of those three years, Mr. Cucinella continued his love of directing theatrical productions at his former high school.
-This love for directing at the high school level led him to develop theater programs at two prior schools that he has taught at.
-Now in his fourth year at Villa, third year in the Fine Arts department, Mr. Cucinella looks forward to another year of Theatrical Production and Design.
-Past directing projects include: Who Will Carry the Word (Villa), A Piece of My Heart (Villa), Annie, I Never Saw Another Butterfly, Footloose, The Outsiders, and Seven Brides for Seven Brothers.
+This love for directing at the high school level led him to develop theater programs at two prior schools at which he taught.
+Now in his fifth year at Villa Maria, and fourth year in the Fine Arts department, Mr. Cucinella looks forward to another year of Theatrical Production and Design.
+Past directing projects at Villa include The Curious Savage, Who Will Carry the Word, and A Piece of My Heart.

 Moderator, Light and Sound Crew

 Domenic Zampogna is the moderator of the Light & Sound Crew.
-Entering his fourth year as School Counselor at Villa Maria Academy.
-He has twenty years in Catholic Education including positions of Assistant Principal for Student Affairs at St. Pius X H.S. in Pottstown and Director of Guidance at Roman Catholic HS in Philadelphia.
+A school counselor at Villa Maria Academy since 2015, he has twenty years in Catholic Education including positions of Assistant Principal for Student Affairs at St. Pius X H.S. in Pottstown and Director of Guidance at Roman Catholic HS in Philadelphia.
 DJing events and celebrations for over twenty years brings helpful experience on the tech and presentation side.

 Working with Malvern Prep and Devon Prep, Villa Maria girls have the chance to develop their theatrical skills, and enjoy the chance to meet and collaborate with young men from other Devon Prep and Malvern Prep.